GraphDatabaseExperiments/eFD_experiments/README.md

-# Normalizing Graph Data (!!!!!!!!!
-Check if title changed)
+# Normalizing Graph Data

 ## Introduction:

-This Github repository complements our research on embedded uniqueness contraints (eUC) and embedded functional dependencies (eFD) for property graphs.
+This Github repository complements our research on property graph normalization with graph-tailored uniqueness contraints (gUC) and graph-tailored functional dependencies (gFD) as foundation.

 In particular, this repository is comprised of the following: